jaxjs/jaxjs/README.md

 ##### Content-type detection

-Jax will auto-detect and parse any response content that comes back over from the request.
+Jax will make an attempt to auto-detect and parse any response content that comes back over from the request.
 This makes is very convenient to access the data:

 ###### JSON